 I mean, seriously?
 How can you not love that?
 A bank that is fighting to end banks gouging customers will get my vote every time.
-In the linked article above we told you how great Ally’s checking accounts were, but the saving options are great, too.
+In the linked article above I told you how great Ally’s checking accounts were, but the saving options are great, too.

 Here’s what you get with Ally:

 - High yield interest rate.
 You won’t earn more interest with a reputable online bank.